rushdimohamed09/advanced-dynamic-search/README.md

 5. Can return values based on ASC or DESC
 6. Enhaced JSON application on the query to get a good knowledge about how to use JSON
-7. Can return any number of columns (which on one column was able from the previus version
+7. Can return any number of columns (which on one column was able from the previus version 8.Hope this will help you to save time while coding.

+Thank you